arthurlvt/bankApp-system/README.md

    ```

 4. **🔧 Configuration**
-> To use the exchange rate API, replace "TON_API_KEY" in main.c with your actual API key from a service like [ExchangeRate-API](https://app.exchangerate-api.com/)
+> To use the exchange rate API, replace "YOUR KEY API" in main.c with your actual API key from a service like [ExchangeRate-API](https://app.exchangerate-api.com/)

 >[!IMPORTANT]
 > For enhanced security, configure your API key in a separate configuration file.